List of General Hospital: Night Shift characters

+Andy Archer

-Andy ArcherAndy Archer is an anesthesiologist at General Hospital, portrayed by Ron Melendez in the 2007 first season of General Hospital: Night Shift.
+Andy Archer is an anesthesiologist at General Hospital, portrayed by Ron Melendez in the 2007 first season of General Hospital: Night Shift.
 In the storyline, Archer self-medicates with gas to help himself sleep but soon becomes addicted; he is nearly killed when "psychotic" nurse Jolene Crowell tries to kill him by upping his dosage as he sleeps.
 He also becomes involved with fellow doctor Kelly Lee, who is herself battling a sex addiction and rebuffs his desire to pursue a relationship.
 They soon agree to be friends and help each other with their addictions.

 Archer subsequently appears on General Hospital sporadically until January 29, 2009, when he dies as the first victim of a biotoxin accidentally released in the hospital.

+Saira Batra

-Saira BatraDr.
-Saira Batra is a new doctor specializing in Holistic health at Port Charles General Hospital.
+Dr. Saira Batra is a new doctor specializing in Holistic health at Port Charles General Hospital.
 Introduced in the July 22, 2008 second-season premiere episode "Crash," Saira is a friend of Dr. Robin Scorpio's from medical school, and had been invited to Port Charles by Robin herself.